 Give our complete guide to container gardening a look to get more in-depth tips on container gardening!

-Soil is the home of your garden.
+Garden soil is the home of your garden.
 It’s imperative that it contains the right consistency and nutrients so that your peppers can thrive.

 Peppers need a lot of water, especially when growing in the middle of the summer.
 Generally, they need about 1-2 inches in total per week.
 During hot or dry spells, give them a little extra.